What I Misunderstood About Adoption—And, Well, All Parenting

 Our deepest desire was to create an environment where the daughters joining our family through adoption could grow and thrive in healthy ways.

-But nothing—and I mean nothing—could have prepared us for the work we have had to do (and continue to do) on ourselves
+But nothing—and I mean nothing—could have prepared us for the work we have had to do (and continue to do) on ourselves.

-Over the past few years, I have recognized that the Connected Families Framework contains essential messages not just for our children but FOR US!
+Over the past few years, I have recognized that the Connected Families Framework contains essential messages not just for our children but for us!
 I’ve learned that the more I can hear the messages for myself, the more effectively I can pass those messages on to our kids.

 FOUNDATION: I am safe (at peace) with myself

-My first misconception about adoption was assuming if our family did all the “right” things to make our children feel both emotionally and physically safe, they would feel safe.
+For a long time, I assumed if our family did all the “right” things to make our children feel both emotionally and physically safe, they would feel safe.
 (And then they would obey.)
 Automatically.
 Direct correlation.
 The more things we did to help them feel safe, the safer they would feel and the more compliant they would be.

 Not so.